lambdaclass/concrete/ROADMAP.md

  compression rounds, message schedules, heap/alias-heavy code, effectful code, and induction-heavy specs until separate evidence shows they fit.
 Design
  note: `research/proof-evidence/operational-vc-auto-discharge.md`.

+ Loop-bound and `complexity_guarded` arithmetic obligations (R-0244) are a named discharge class for this tier: a symbolic iteration bound that survives to `needs_lean` is a signal about the obligation, not homework for the user.
 ### Task R-0171

 **Objective:** Add an automation trust-upgrade firewall for every proof automation path.